People sometimes ask me why IHI focuses on increasing joy in work rather than on reducing burnout. It’s a reasonable question.

 Make no mistake.
 There’s no quick fix for what’s ailing health care today.
 Cultivating joy in work is hard work.
 To help the health care workforce experience joy will take resilience, ambition, and unwavering leadership support.

 Derek Feeley is IHI President and CEO.
-He will be faculty for the Finding & Creating Joy in Work virtual training beginning March 1, 2018.
+He will be faculty for the Finding and Creating Joy in Work virtual training beginning March 5, 2019.